protocolbuffers/protobuf-javascript/README.md

    (look for the `protoc-*.zip` files under **Downloads**).

-Project Status as of September 2022
+Project Status as of November 2023
 ===

-This project is currently in a somewhat broken state that we are working to rectify.
-We expect to have updated releases by the end of September 2022.
+This project is currently in a working state.

 **Support Status**

-Protobuf JavaScript is widely used and well maintained internally at Google but does not currently have staffing for more than minimal support for this open source project.
+We currently do not have staffing for more than minimal support for this open source project.
+We will answer questions and triage any issues.

 **Contributing**

 Contributions should preserve existing behavior where possible.
 Current customers rely on applications continuing to work across minor version upgrades.

-We also currently have limited staffing for this project, as such we encourage small targeted contributions.
+We encourage small targeted contributions.
 Thanks!

 Setup
 =====